 WB teachers/principal are excellent.
 I have three very different children and all of their needs are met.
 Teachers are excellent.
 Great leadership and many opportunities for parent involvement.

 West Bradford El School is a public elementary school in West Chester.
 The principal of West Bradford El School is Robert Clegg.
-564 students go to West Bradford El School and identify as White, non-Hispanic; Asian; and Asian/Pacific Islander.
-4% of the 564 students here are paying reduced lunch prices.
+564 children attend West Bradford El School and identify as White, non-Hispanic; Asian; and Asian/Pacific Islander.
+4% of the 564 students here have subsidized lunches.
 The student to teacher ratio at West Bradford El School is 15:1.
 Caln El School is one of the nearest elementary schools.

 |Native American or Native Alaskan||0%||0%|